Free School Meals and Clothing Grants

 What happens next?

-If your complaint has not been satisfactorily resolved by the school, it may be eligible for consideration at the second, investigation stage by Children’s Services headquarters at Sealock House.
+If your complaint has not been satisfactorily resolved by the school, it may be eligible for consideration at the second, investigation stage by Children’s Services.
 Complaints will not be considered by Children’s Services unless they have been first reported to the school – unless there are exceptional circumstances.
 Our aim is to respond to second stage complaints within 20 working days.

 Who else can help?